GET THE INSIDE TRACK -

 A LOCAL'S ESSENTIAL GUIDE

-Take the 2nd right from 52 Clichy and you can be at the Moulin Rouge in less than 5 minutes.
+Take the 2nd right from 52 Clichy and you can be in front of the Moulin Rouge in less than 5 minutes.

 Pop up the hill and visit the Sacré Coeur Basilica, modern architecture by French standards as the construction of this magnificent white structure started in 1875.
 Even though not finished, in 1885 the doors were opened and since then there has always been someone leading prayers or singing.
-There is never a queue to walk in (unlike the 1hr wait for Notre Dame) and if you are fit why not walk up the 300 steps inside the tower for a spectacular 360° view of Paris.
+There is never a queue to walk in (unlike the huge queues for Notre Dame) and if you’re fit why not walk up the 300 steps inside the tower for a spectacular 360° view of Paris.

-Pop down the road to 2 of the most famous luxury department stores in France; Galeries Lafayette and Printemps.
-Go into Galeries Lafayette if only to see the amazing 6 storey glass-domed roof.
+Wander into 2 of the most famous luxury department stores in France; Galeries Lafayette and Printemps, visit Galeries Lafayette if only to see the amazing 6 storey glass-domed roof.

 Take metro line 2 from Place de Clichy westwards across the top of Paris to the Champs Elysées / Arc de Triomphe or you could jump on the n° 30 bus there too which takes you on to Trocadéro (the best way to arrive at the Eiffel Tower).

-Eastwards with metro line 2 you can go to the famous Père Lachaise cemetery and wander round the tombs of Jim Morrison, Chopin, Oscar Wilde etc.
+Eastwards, the metro line 2 drops you off at the famous Père Lachaise cemetery, wander round the tombs of Jim Morrison, Chopin, Oscar Wilde etc.

-If you don’t want a 30 minute walk then jump on the n° 95 bus or the metro line 12 from Trinité at the bottom of the hill and, in only 5 minutes / 3 metro stops you will be at the Tuileries Gardens, the Louvre, l’Orangerie museum & the Musée d’Orsay.
+If you don’t want a 30 minute walk past the Opera Garnier and the Palais Royal then take the n° 95 bus or the metro line 12 from Trinité at the bottom of the hill and, in only 5 minutes / 3 metro stops you will be at the Tuileries Gardens, the Louvre, l’Orangerie museum or the Musée d’Orsay.
 A little further is the calm of the Luxembourg gardens.

 Metro line 13 from Liège will take you directly to the Champs Elysées, Invalides (with its famous gold domed roof and Napolean’s Tomb) and the wonderful sculptures in the Rodin gardens.
-On the weekend travel northwards to the amazing ‘flea market’ of St Ouen / Clignancourt.
+On the weekend, travel northwards to most famous Paris flea market at St Ouen / Clignancourt or south to the smaller one at Vanves.

 If you want to stay above ground take the n° 74 bus to the Louvre, Palais Royal, Notre Dame and the islands of Ile de la Cité / Ile Saint Louis from where you can also wander through the St Germain / Latin quarter.